11 unforgettable Caribbean vacations for the whole family

 Antigua’s 365 beaches mean there’s a beach for every year in this Caribbean vacation spot (Photo: Kelcie Papp via Unsplash)

-A beach for every day of the year.
-That’s right, the islands of Antigua and Barbuda bring 365 beaches to the table for your Caribbean vacations.
-And if a fun time together sounds like trying a new beach every day, then this east Caribbean paradise might be the place for you.
-Don’t miss Halfmoon Bay, arguably the prettiest of the many beaches, then road trip around and see what you can discover on your own.
-In this Caribbean destination, all roads lead to a beautiful beach.
-You can add a good dose of history to a Caribbean beach vacation in Antigua, too, with a visit to English Harbour, the only Georgian harbor in the world still in operation.
+The islands of Antigua and Barbuda bring 365 beaches to the table, which amounts to one for every day of the year.
+All roads lead to a beautiful beach here, but don’t miss Halfmoon Bay, arguably the prettiest of the bunch.
+You can add a dose of history to your Caribbean beach vacation in Antigua, too, with a visit to scenic English Harbour, the only Georgian harbor in the world still in operation.

-Set on a beautiful sweep of sand on Antigua’s southern coast, Carlisle Bay appeals to active families with its onsite water sports and tennis facilities.
-For a similar splurge off Antigua’s north coast, Jumby Bay is the ultimate private island all-inclusive experience.
+Carlisle Bay: Set on a beautiful sweep of sand on Antigua’s southern coast, Carlisle Bay appeals to active families with its onsite water sports and tennis facilities.

 Caribbean vacations in Punta Cana, Dominican Republic (Photo: @tsc0809 via Twenty20)